 All students are required to take term final exams for all classes.

 The responsibility for make up work lies with the student and parent.
 Make-up work is to be completed before the absence if possible or within a reasonable time after the absence.
-According to DCSD policy, work missed during excused absenses may be turned in for full credit if received within the timeframe established by the classroom teacher.
-Generally speaking, a reasonable time is considered to be twice the length of the absence—(i.e. two days absent, four days for make up).
+According to DCSD policy, work missed during excused absences may be turned in for full credit if received within the timeframe established by the classroom teacher.
+Generally speaking, a reasonable time is considered to be twice the length of the absence—(i.e. two days absent, four days for makeup).

-Work missed during unexcused absenses must be made up in order to obtain credit for assignments missed.
+Work missed during unexcused absences must be made up in order to obtain credit for assignments missed.

 Students absent for three or more days may request make-up work through the Main Office.
 A twenty-four-hour notice is required.
 Teacher conferences for help shall be available.

 Students are expected to use summer vacation time, holidays, semester breaks and weekends to contact and visit colleges.
 Seniors and juniors in their 2nd semester are invited to meet with college and military representatives who visit North.
 Students may get a pass from the guidance office to meet with a representative.
 If a student requires a school day to visit a college campus, a parent will need to contact the attendance office to excuse the child from classes.

 Students may request transcripts through the Student Services office.

 The Board recognizes the potential need for our students to communicate with their families under certain circumstances while they are attending school.
 The District offers the use of school phones as the first means of communication if the need arises during school hours.
 We want to ensure that cell phones or other electronic devices do not interfere with classroom instruction or cause any other problems for students or staff while on District property.
 During instructional time, students may not use cell phones or other electronic devices unless given permission by the classroom teacher for educational purposes only.
 Students are permitted to utilize electronic devices during passing time and lunch, so long as usage does not cause a distraction to others.